 Respiratory Therapy, Associate of Applied Science

 If you’re interested in beginning a career as a Respiratory Therapist (RT), we invite you to develop your skills under the supervision of the Program Director, Director of Clinical Education, and mentorship of the Medical Director, a practicing physician.
 As a student of our Associate of Applied Science degree program, you will build the confidence and knowledge you need to evaluate, treat, and care for patients with breathing disorders such as asthma and emphysema.
 You will gain hands-on experience with real patients of all ages in conducting cardiopulmonary diagnostic testing, evaluating their need for respiratory care, and administering therapeutic treatments.
 Additionally, Respiratory Therapists care for patients on life support systems, where they initiate and manage mechanical ventilation.

-Cognitive: Upon completion of the program, graduates will demonstrate cognitive development consistent with entry level and advanced practitioners as delineated by the NBRC.
+Cognitive: Upon completion of the program, graduates will demonstrate cognitive knowledge competence consistent with registered respiratory therapists (RRTs).

-Psychomotor: Upon completion of the program, graduates will demonstrate psychomotor skill development necessary to fulfill the role as Advanced Respiratory Care Practitioners.
+Psychomotor: Upon completion of the program, graduates will demonstrate psychomotor skills necessary to fulfill role as registered respiratory therapists (RRTs).

-Affective: Upon completion of the program, all graduates will demonstrate personal/professional behaviors and attitudes consistent with employee expectations for Advanced Respiratory Care Practitioners
+Affective: Upon completion of the program, graduates will demonstrate personal/professional behaviors and attitudes consistent with employee expectations for registered respiratory therapists (RRTs).